selfrefactor/rambda-scripts/src/populate-readme-data/assets/ADVANTAGES_RAMBDAX.md

-### Typescript included
+### TypeScript included

-Typescript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.
+TypeScript definitions are included in the library, in comparison to **Ramda**, where you need to additionally install `@types/ramda`.

-Still, you need to be aware that functional programming features in `Typescript` are in development, which means that using **R.compose/R.pipe** can be problematic.
+Still, you need to be aware that functional programming features in `TypeScript` are in development, which means that using **R.compose/R.pipe** can be problematic.

-{{rambdaTypescriptInfo}}
+{{rambdaTypeScriptInfo}}

 ### Dot notation for `R.path`, `R.paths`, `R.assocPath` and `R.lensPath`